MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-without-global-reach.md

 | 7 | Virtual network | &#8594;| The internet| Yes
 | 8 | Azure VMware Solution cloud | &#8594;| The internet | Yes

-After you enable default route propagation, connection **D** advertises the default route 0.0.0.0/0 from the hub.
+After you enable default-route propagation, connection **D** advertises the default route 0.0.0.0/0 from the hub.
 Don't enable this setting for on-premises ExpressRoute circuits.
 We recommend that you implement a Border Gateway Protocol (BGP) filter on your on-premises equipment.
 A BGP filter prevents resources from inadvertently learning the default route, adds an extra layer of precaution, and ensures that your configuration doesn't affect on-premises internet connectivity.

 When you enable routing intent for internet access, the default route that generates from the secure Virtual WAN hub automatically advertises to the hub-peered virtual network connections.
 Note that in the virtual machines' NICs in the virtual network, the 0.0.0.0/0 next hop is the hub firewall.
 To find the next hop, select *Effective routes* in the NIC.